From Width-Based Model Checking to Width-Based Automated Theorem Proving: Proof of Lemma

 \begin{enumerate} \item $\mathtt{Leaf}$ node: $\anode$ has no child, and $X_{\anode} = \emptyset$. \item $\mathtt{IntroVertex}$ node: $\anode$ has a unique child $\anode'$ and $X_{\anode} = X_{\anode'} \cup \{\vertexTreeDec\}$ for some vertex $\vertexTreeDec\in \vertexset{\agraph}$.
 We say that $\vertexTreeDec$ is {\em introduced} at $\anode$. \item $\mathtt{ForgetVertex}$ node: $\anode$ has a unique child $\anode'$ and $X_{\anode'} = X_{\anode} \cup \{\vertexTreeDec\}$ for some vertex $\vertexTreeDec\in \vertexset{\agraph}$.
 We say that $\vertexTreeDec$ is {\em forgotten} at $\anode$. \item $\mathtt{IntroEdge}$ node: $\anode$ has a unique child $\anode'$, $X_{\anode} = X_{\anode'}$, and $\anode = \beta(\anedge)$ for some $\anedge\in \edgeset{\agraph}$.
 We say that $\anedge$ is {\em introduced} at $\anode$. \item $\mathtt{Join}$ node: $\anode$ has two children $\anode'$ and $\anode''$, and $X_{\anode} = X_{\anode'} = X_{\anode''}$. \end{enumerate}

 We note that our notion of nice, edge-introducing tree decompositions of a graph is essentially identical to the notion of nice tree decompositions with introduce-edge nodes used in the literature (see \cite{cygan2015parameterized}, pages 161 and 168), except that we do not require the root bag to be empty.
-The fact that arbitrary tree decompositions can be efficiently transformed into nice, edge-introducing tree decompositions is an easy exercise (see for instance Lemma 7.4 of \cite{cygan2015parameterized}).
+It can be shown that any tree decomposition of width $\treewidthvalue$ can be efficiently transformed into a nice, edge-introducing tree decomposition of width at most $\treewidthvalue$ (see for instance Lemma 7.4 of \cite{cygan2015parameterized}).

 \begin{observation} Let $\agraph$ be a graph, and $(\atree,X,\beta)$ be a tree decomposition $\agraph$ of width at most $\treewidthvalue$, where $T = (N,F,r)$.
 Then, one can construct in time $O(\treewidthvalue^2\cdot \max\{|\vertexset{\agraph}|,|N| \} + |\edgeset{\agraph}|)$ a nice, edge-introducing tree decomposition $(\atree',X',\beta')$ of $\agraph$ of width at most $\treewidthvalue$ that has $O(\treewidthvalue\cdot|\vertexset{\agraph}|+|\edgeset{\agraph}|)$ nodes. \end{observation}